open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 └── component-descriptor.yaml
 ```

-The blobs directory is empty because during the upload to the OCI registry the local helmchart blob was transformed to a regular OCI artifact.
+The blobs directory is empty because, during the upload to the OCI registry, the local helmchart blob was transformed to a regular OCI artifact.
 The access method in the component descriptor has been modified to ociArtifact.

 </details>

-### Download of OCI Artifacts
+### Download OCI Artifacts

-You can download OCI artifacts from an OCI registry, e.g. OCI images using `ocm download artifacts` command:
+Download OCI artifacts from an OCI registry, such as OCI images, with the `ocm download artifacts` command:

 <a href="https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_download_artifacts.md">